History of Al Roker in Timeline

 In October 2018, Al Roker underwent emergency carpal tunnel surgery.

-In 2018, The Morning Show Murders, co-authored by Al Roker and Dick Lochte in 2010, was made into a movie on Hallmark Movies and Mysteries.
+In 2018, The Morning Show Murders, written by Al Roker and Dick Lochte, was made into a movie on Hallmark Movies and Mysteries.

 2019: Returned to Waitress

-In 2019, Al Roker returned to the Broadway musical Waitress for a limited run from November 1 to 24.
+In 2019, Al Roker returned to the Broadway show Waitress for a limited run from November 1 to 24.

 September 2020: Diagnosed with Prostate Cancer

-In September 2020, Al Roker was diagnosed with prostate cancer.
+In September 2020, Al Roker was diagnosed with prostate cancer, which he revealed to the public in November 2020.

-In November 2020, Al Roker revealed his prostate cancer diagnosis and underwent a successful operation on November 9.
+In November 2020, Al Roker revealed he was diagnosed with prostate cancer in September 2020 and had a successful operation on November 9th.

-In May 2021, WKYC in Cleveland named the radar tower on top of their building the "Roker Tower" in honor of Al Roker, who reported on the city's reopening efforts following the COVID-19 pandemic.
+In May 2021, WKYC in Cleveland named the radar tower on top of their building the "Roker Tower" in honor of Al Roker.

-In 2021, as an NBC News reporter at Joe Biden's inauguration, Al Roker received a fist bump from the newly inaugurated president moments before Biden entered the White House.
+In 2021, as an NBC News reporter at Joe Biden's inauguration, Al Roker received a fist bump from the newly inaugurated president.

 November 2022: Hospitalized for Blood Clots